abdurrahmanKhan/DISCORD-BOT/README.md

 In the code I've written in comments the basic guidlines to my code, it describes what each chunk of code does and how it functionalizes the BOT.
 Go have a look.
 It's fun!!

+If you wanna try this BOT or have any queries or want any help building one you can join my DISCORD SERVER Here's my DISCORD SERVER LINK : https://discord.gg/dJ7zgYj